Georgia Platform: Repercussions

-Mississippi and Alabama joined Georgia in embracing the Georgia Platform.
+Mississippi and Alabama joined Georgia in accepting the Georgia Platform.
 As a political ploy, the Platform thoroughly undermined any effective response from the Southern Rights parties.
 Generally the Compromise was popular throughout the South, and historian William J. Cooper Jr. made the point that, "Although the confrontation was not in fact a union-disunion one anywhere, the successful Unionist onslaught made it seem like one."
 Historian David Potter stated that the Georgia Platform "became the cornerstone of southern policy for several years."

 The state elections of 1851 reflected the popularity of the Unionist position.
 In Georgia, Cobb was elected governor, Stephens was reelected to the House of Representatives, and Toombs was appointed to the United States Senate.
 In Mississippi, Foote defeated Jefferson Davis for the United States Senate seat.
 In the elections to the House of Representatives, Alabama, Georgia, and Mississippi returned 14 Unionists and only 5 Southern Rights candidates.
 In the rest of the South, the Whigs generally gained seats in Congress.

 In South Carolina, there was basically only one political party, and it was divided between those advocating that South Carolina act alone and those that wanted action only in cooperation with other states.
 The South Carolina legislature called for both a state convention and another Southern Congress in early 1852 in Memphis.
 However the election turnout for the convention was very light, and the victories of Unionists elsewhere ensured that the Memphis convention never occurred.

 The Union Parties, despite the hopes and efforts of Stephens and others, did not become a national party.
 Cooper wrote:

 Ultimately the very success of the Georgia Platform meant that it soon became a basic part of Democratic Party policy.
 Neither the isolated Union Parties nor the remaining Whigs in other states were able to offer an effective counter to the Democrats who now appeared to offer the best protection for Southern rights.
 This contributed to the dissolution of the Second Party System within the South.